Hing Hay Park

 Location & Accessibility

-The park is situated on the north side of South King Street, between 6th and Maynard Avenues, east of Union Station and the Historic Chinatown Gate.
-Its central location makes it easily accessible to residents and visitors alike.
+You'll discover the park nestled on South King Street's north side, between 6th and Maynard Avenues, just east of Union Station and the Historic Chinatown Gate.
+Its central location makes it an ideal stopping point while exploring the neighborhood.

 Distinctive Features